LibreSolar/libresolar.github.io/docs/hardware/bms-15s80-sc.md

 ## Development

-The BMS is under active development and you are welcome to participate.
+This BMS was still developed with Eagle.
+We are currently working on the next generation based on the TI BQ76952 for up to 16 cells.
+As for all new designs, it will be developed with KiCad.

-Visit the [GitHub page](https://github.com/LibreSolar/BMS-15S80-SC "12V/48V Battery Management System") for schematics and board layout.
+For schematics and board layout of the existing design visit the GitHub repository [LibreSolar/bms-15s80-sc](https://github.com/LibreSolar/BMS-15S80-SC "12V/48V Battery Management System").